simplebot-org/simplebot/README.md

 docker run -it -v /home/bot_volume:/root/.simplebot simplebot bash
 ```
 In container bash you can do same bot running as in [quick start section](#quick-start-running-a-botplugins)

-> **⚠️ NOTE:** If Delta Chat Python bindings package is not available for your platform you will need to compile and install the bindings manually, check [deltachat documentation](https://github.com/deltachat/deltachat-core-rust/blob/master/python/README.rst) for more info.

 ## Quick Start: Running a bot+plugins